 The Group's labor costs include the cost of providing benefits for associates.
 Grupo Bimbo sponsors a number of defined benefit plans for associates in most of the regions where it operates, including pension, retiree health and welfare, active health care, severance and other post-employment benefits.
-Grupo Bimbo also participates in a number of MEPPs for certain production facilities in the United States and Canada.
-The Group make periodic contributions to these plans to allow them to meet their pension benefit obligations to their participants.
+Grupo Bimbo also participates in a number of MEPPs for certain production facilities in United States and Canada, where the Group makes periodic contributions to these plans to allow its workforce meet their pension benefit obligations.
 Grupo Bimbo required contributions to these funds could increase because of a shrinking contribution base as a result of the insolvency or withdrawal of other companies that currently contribute to these funds, inability or failure of withdrawing companies to pay their withdrawal liability, lower than expected returns on pension fund assets or other funding deficiencies.
 In addition, the annual cost of benefits and MEPP provisions can vary significantly from year to year and is materially affected by such factors as changes in the weighted-average discount rate used to measure obligations, the rate or trend of health care cost inflation, the provisions of collectively bargained wage and benefit agreements or material adjustments in the MEPP sponsors.
 For example, a minor decrease in reference interest rates would result in a lower weighted-average discount rate used to determine the net present value of future obligations under MEPPs and therefore the amount of the provisions.

-The Group enters into significant transactions with affiliates and related parties, whether individuals or legal entities, and this may create potential conflicts of interest and result in less favorable terms for the Group operations with related parties could create potential conflicts of interest that could result in less favorable terms for the Group than those obtained from an unaffiliated third party.
+The Group enters into significant transactions with affiliates and related parties, whether individuals or legal entities, and this may create potential conflicts of interest and result in less favorable terms for the Group

 The Group participates in transactions with individuals and companies affiliated or related to the Group.
-Even when its Audit and Corporate Practices Committee is in charge of analyzing these operations,
+Even when its Audit and Corporate Practices Committee is in charge of analyzing these operations, operations with related parties could create potential conflicts of interest that could result in less favorable terms for the Group than those obtained from an unaffiliated third party.